 Tier I of an RtI reading program involves a whole-class approach to instruction whereby all students receive high-quality, research-based instruction.
-This includes direct teacher-led instruction, supplemented using any available tools and resources with a proven track record of effectiveness e.g. interactive whiteboard lessons, and or overhead projection, explicit and systematic phonics instruction, high-quality educational software, printable worksheets, print and or digital leveled reader books, or any other research-based reading intervention programs that contribute to the success of Tier I.
+This includes direct teacher-led instruction, supplemented using any available tools and resources with a proven track record of effectiveness e.g. interactive whiteboard lessons, explicit and systematic phonics instruction, high-quality educational software, printable worksheets, print and or digital leveled reader books, or any other research-based reading intervention programs that contribute to the success of Tier I.